 In the face of this unprecedented climate disruption, reducing our automobile usage is a must:

 These trends will only continue to worsen, as our collective carbon emission rate continues to increase and positive feedback loops are activated, bringing us a catastrophic situation which is increasingly spiraling out of control.
-And yet, we have the power to bring this process by acting deliberately and collectively to reduce our own carbon emissions.
+And yet, we have the power to halt this process by acting deliberately and collectively to reduce our own carbon emissions.

 Automobile use is one of the greatest contributors to CO2 emissions, responsible for approximately 10% annually worldwide.
 Meanwhile, American automobiles have a disproportionate impact: the United States has only 5% of the world’s population, yet owns 30% of the world’s automobiles, and contributes 45% of the world’s automotive CO2 emissions.

-This means that those of us living in the United States not only have a unique responsibility to reduce our automobile emissions, we are also positioned to have a large impact on a global scale once we come together collectively and do so.
+This means that those who are living in the United States not only have a unique responsibility to reduce our automobile emissions, we are also positioned to have a large impact on a global scale once we come together collectively and do so.
 This is a must, so that we not only reduce our own carbon footprint, but also are able to build momentum and organizing power to collectively change the course we are headed on.

 Thus, in the face of the ongoing catastrophe of global warming, we are asking everyone who reads this to please participate in the now monthly stop driving boycott spearheaded by Blackfeet Elder Zachary RunningWolf on the 11th-14th of every month.
 Whether that means walking, bicycling, or relying more on trains or buses is up to you – any of these alternatives makes a real difference!